What are Stock Analyst Ratings?

 What does a Market Underperform Stock Rating Mean?

-Market Underperformance means an analyst thinks a stock’s performance will not match the market’s performance.
+Market Underperform means an analyst thinks a stock’s performance will not match the market’s performance.
+This is a negative rating overall.

 What does a Peer Perform Stock Rating?